 Send your landlord a written notice detailing your intention to leave.
 If your lease contract has a condition to break lease, do your best to meet the condition.
 And if it does not, try negotiating directly with your landlord.
 Most landlords will understand if your reason is genuine.

 In most cases, finding a tenant for replacement may alleviate your financial responsibility.
 But it would be best if you discuss it with your landlord too.
+Make sure you follow the guide on how to properly break a lease to avoid consequences.

 What Happens if You Break a Lease

 In some cases, landlords may also report you to credit agencies, affecting your credit score.
 However, if both parties can negotiate, some landlords may be flexible and allow smoother transitions.
 It mostly depends on the approach you take and the personality of your landlord.
+Also, make sure to break your lease early before the due date so they can plan early enough for replacement.

 Legal Reasons for Breaking a Lease